-4. Appreciate the process more than outcome for simple reason that we have numerous innings left and thus what is most important is the likelihood of future outperformance.
+thus what is most important is the likelihood of future outperformance.
 We keep improving on our art of understanding and valuing businesses from a ground up approach to ensure 2030 goal is achieved.

 5. Desire to give back in their own way and not fundamentally driven by accumulation of money for its own sake.
 This is more personal but we feel it’s important to mention in order to keep the right perspective as time & markets march on.

 Gaurav Aggarwal, CFA, CIPM

 Gaurav is the co-founder and co-portfolio manager of Metis India Opportunity Fund (MIOF).
 Prior to starting Metis in 2011, he was a senior analyst with portfolio management duties over $50 million in fund of fund assets at a leading regional investment bank (Global Investment House) in the Middle East.
 Prior to this, he was with Bay Harbour Management, a $1.2 billion distressed debt and equity hedge fund in New York City.
 He has also served as an analyst with Polen Capital Management, a $8 billion+ long-only firm with a very successful long-term track record.
 He received an M.S. in Accounting (specializing in Finance) and B.S. in Business Administration from the University of North Carolina at Chapel Hill.
 He has also passed all levels of the CPA exam.
-He has publicly committed to create an India investment corpus by initially allocating 25% (10% already allocated in 2017) of his annual share of earnings (net management and incentive fees) from fund management.
+In 2017, he publicly committed to create an India charity corpus by initially allocating 10% of his annual share of earnings (net management and incentive fees) from fund management.
 This has been since raised to 25% from 2018.

-Now